Espita Yucatan gives you an authentic look at a colonial village in Mexico

 • Cenote Dzonotoch is about 25 minutes from Espita.

-• The nearby small town of Tahcabo has a very old church and Mayan ruins to see.
+• The nearby small town of Tahcabo has a very old church and Maya ruins to see.

 • Ek Balam Mayan ruins are the largest ruins nearby.